 How do you stay on top of your customer service queues?

-When you login, and the first thing you see is a backlog of customer emails, its overwhelming isn’t it?
+When you login and the first thing you see is a backlog of customer emails, it can be overwhelming, right?

 Today, more than ever, it’s essential to provide great customer service.